 Celebrating the Semana Santa

 The Spanish Easter celebrations are so unique, you really have to see them with your own eyes.
 As in other parts of Spain as well, there are many processions and ceremonies in the lead-up to the Easter weekend.
-During the processions, members of the confraternities carry so called tronos with statues of saints through the cities’ streets.
+During the processions, members of the confraternities carry so-called tronos with statues of saints through the cities’ streets.
 Clad in peaked hoods they look like otherworldly and mysterious creatures.

 One reason why we love Andalusian cities so much is their quaint and mostly traffic-free old towns.
 Like a maze, with winding streets and tiny squares, they cover enormous parts of Spanish city centers, perfect for exploration by foot – even when you travel with small children.
 We adore the old town of Cadiz, but also the Albayzin in Granada is simply stunning.
 Visit during the height of summer and you will probably be the only one exploring the quiet laneways during the day.

 There are some absolutely amazing villages in Andalusia that you must include on your Andalusia road trip itinerary.
-Most of them “White Villages”, they come in a variety of settings.
+Most of the “White Villages”, they come in a variety of settings.
 Visit the remote villages of the Alpujarras for scenic mountain views off the beaten path.
 Wander the streets of classic white villages like Frigiliana or Mijas Pueblo.
 Or fall in love with the cave village of Setenil de las Bodegas.

 —>>> For more, check out On the pursuit of the rabbit – a day in the Alpujarras

-Silke is a German-Australian travel blogger located in Malaga, Spain.
+Author Bio: Silke is a German-Australian travel blogger located in Malaga, Spain.
 She is a storyteller and a photo ninja, curious by nature and addicted to travel.
 With her travel blog Happiness and Things she wants you to look deeper into a destination.

 PIN ME FOR LATER?